- The Desire to Play Guitar is the Only Motivation Needed to Learn

 Goodbye to after-practice cramps!

 7. Learn to accept frustration.
-One must accept frustration while learning the guitar.

 As with all learning, you’re going to have highs and lows with the guitar, encountering the intoxication of the perfect chord progression, that beautiful sound, and the hell of stagnation, where you feel like you don’t know anything.
 Unless you’re an ultra-gifted guitarist, you’re going to need to learn that there are, like with everything, many steps to be taken to become an excellent guitar player.